2023 Quarter Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 Other Features Of The 2023 Quarter

 All versions of the 2023 25-cent coin weigh 5.67 grams and have a diameter of 24.26 millimeters.
-Circulating and proof coins are made of Copper-Nickel, while the special silver proof version is made of 99.9% pure silver.
+Circulating coins from Philadelphia and Denver are composed of a copper-nickel clad sandwich, while the special Silver Proof versions from San Francisco are struck in 99.9% pure silver.

 Also Read: Top 10 Most Valuable Quarter Coins In Circulation Worth Money (With Pictures)